“The ancient people of Central America, the Mayans and Aztecs, believed this plant could impart immortality” ~ Dr. Keoni Teta

-However I’m extremely interested in health and enhancing performance both physically and mentally.
+However, I am interested in health and enhancing performance both physically and mentally.
 Being surrounded by Naturopathic Physicians and health professionals for the past four years has exposed to some interesting facts about health and nutrition.
-One of the things I learned is that there really isn’t such a thing as “superfoods,” but there is one baking ingredient that when taken in your diet can have some major benefits.
+One of the things I’ve learned is that there really isn’t such a thing as “superfoods.”
+Sure, there are some foods that are healthier than others, but whenever you come across a “superfood” it’s likely an overblown exaggeration or a marketing ploy.
+Sure, red wine contains some resveratrol, which is considered to have some anti-aging effects.
+Plot twist, you’d have to drink like, a bathtub full of wine to get the amount of resveratrol.
+And that’s not good for anybody.

 What Is It?

 Okay, so it’s not exactly the chocolate you’re thinking of.
-It’s raw, organic cocoa powder (from the plant Theobroma cacoa), and it’s the ingredient that makes chocolate chocolate.
+A Twix bar ain’t going to solve your problems, homie.
+It’s raw, organic cocoa powder (from the plant Theobroma cacoa), and it’s the ingredient that makes chocolate, chocolate.
 Mix it with a bunch of sugar and milk and other addictive shit and you have yourself a Hersey’s Kiss.
+Enjoy.

 What Are The Benefits?